-African Renaissance Collection celebrates the aesthetic traditions of the Zulu, Xhosa, Ndebele and Swati tribes.
+African Renaissance Designs celebrates the aesthetic traditions of the Zulu, Xhosa, Ndebele and Swati tribes.
 Head designer of the brand and Design Indaba 2020 emerging creative Siphelele Ntombela studied textile design at the Nelson Mandela University in Port Elizabeth where he learnt to work with the silk-like wool from angora goats characteristic of the Karoo in the Eastern Cape.
 Using mohair as his signature material, Siphelele spins luxury fashion garments that show a deep respect for African heritage.

 Renaissance refers to a rebirth, a revival.
-Why did you name your brand African Renaissance Collection?
+Why did you name your brand African Renaissance Designs?
 My designs tell African stories to inspire people to embrace their African heritage.
 I want to protect our African heritages from slowly fading away.

 When and where are you most creative?
 When I’m home in Ladysmith in front of my computer creating technical drawings.